Danifado/Correlation_IPs_SIEM/README.md

 ## Usage
 Make sure that the database name is saved as "DB.xls"` and it should has the same columns as the excel "sample.xls" with the columns: Sucursal, Area,	Dependencia, 	Ciudad,	VLAN id,	Proveedor Internet, Segmento Lan,	Mascara	Gateway, DNS	Dir, IP FW, where:

--Sucursal: Branch of the organization
+- Sucursal: Branch of the organization
--Area: internal area in the "sucursal"
+- Area: internal area in the "sucursal"
--Dependencia: internal subarea in the "area"
+- Dependencia: internal subarea in the "area"
--Ciudad: City
+- Ciudad: City
--VLAN id:	Identification of the vlan
+- VLAN id:	Identification of the vlan
--Proveedor Internet: ISP - Interet Service Provider -Segmento Lan: 10.10.20.1 -81
+- Proveedor Internet: ISP - Interet Service Provider
+- Segmento Lan: 10.10.20.1 -81
--Mascara: 255.255.242.1
+- Mascara: 255.255.242.1
--Gateway: 10.10.20.2
+- Gateway: 10.10.20.2
--DNS	Dir: 10.10.20.25
+- DNS	Dir: 10.10.20.25
--IP FW: 10.10.20.1
+- IP FW: 10.10.20.1

 Run $python requester.py, then fill every field with the requested information.
 ```bash